comoyo/ffos-list-detail/README.md

 * Run `npm install`
 * Start the integrated web server via `node server.js`

+When running in the [Firefox OS Simulator](https://addons.mozilla.org/en-US/firefox/addon/firefox-os-simulator/) enter `http://localhost:8081/manifest.webapp` in the textbox and press 'Add URL'.

 # Good to know...

 * When adding a new javascript file (a controller, a service, anything);